Accenture/Mendix.CssClassSwitcher/README.md

 ## Typical usage scenario

-It's useful in applications that need to determine styling based on arbitrary logic and change it dynamically in runtime.
+It's useful in applications that need to **determine styling** based on **arbitrary logic** and change it **dynamically in runtime**:

-An example may be a multi-tenant app with different styling for different brands, depending on settings of the current user.
+- An example may be a **multi-tenant app** with different styling for **different brands**, depending on settings of the current user.
+- Another use case would be to allow your users to choose between **multiple theme or skins** for your application, depending on their preferences.
+- You can also **improve accessibility** by switching to styling with e.g. bigger fonts and cleaner layout with less distractions for users with visual or cognitive impairments.

+## Example application

+[Here](https://github.com/ObjectivityLtd/Mendix.CssClassSwitcher/tree/master/test) you can find a simple yet beautiful sample app that switches its styling between light and dark depending on current user theme stored in ``Account`` entity.

 ## Usage